casey-e/Multi-site_LFP/README.md

 In the [example](https://github.com/casey-e/Multi-site_LFP/tree/main/Functions/Example) provided, a mouse was videotracked for an over-night session in which it was allowed to freely explore a behavioral cage of 17x30 cm with a feeder located at the middle of the right wall of the cage.
 The feeder delivers a rounded food pellet and, when the mouse takes it, it sends a TTL signal to the recording system, waits 20 seconds and then delivers another food pellet.
 The file  [Centroids.csv](https://github.com/casey-e/Multi-site_LFP/blob/main/Functions/Example/Centroids.csv) contains "X" and "Y" positions at each timestamp, obtained from the videotrack, and the file [feeding.pickle](https://github.com/casey-e/Multi-site_LFP/blob/main/Functions/Example/feeding.pickle) contains timestamps corresponding to each event of removal of a food pellet from the feeder (recorded as a TTL sent by the feeder).

 The [example](https://github.com/casey-e/Multi-site_LFP/blob/main/Functions/Example/example.py) uses functions provided [here](https://github.com/casey-e/Multi-site_LFP/blob/main/Functions/Processsing_functions.py) to scale X and Y values according to the dimensions of the cage and calculates the scalar speed at each timestamp.
-Then it identifies periods of rest initiations (rest_starts), identified as stop of locomotion (yes, this is not perfect) and uses a function to identify the positions of rest initiations and feeding.
-Hovever, positions of rest initiations largely overlap with positions of feeding (figures below).
+Then it identifies periods of rest start, identified as stop of locomotion (yes, this is not perfect) and uses a function to identify the positions of rest start and feeding.
+Interestingly, most of the positions of rest start are very close to positions of feeding (figures below).

 ![image](https://user-images.githubusercontent.com/92745842/214613390-0dfdf28b-ee0c-409e-8a6a-90e35b4c4c23.png)